mikolajroszak/qsp-protocol-node/doc/node-operator.md

 The staking amount is pre-defined and fixed, currently it is 50,000 QSP.
 We will refer to this amount as `[QSP Staking Amount]` later in the document.

-There are two steps to stake into the Quantstamp Protocol:
+There are two steps to stake in the Quantstamp Protocol:
 1. The node operator needs to interact with the `[QSP Token Contract]` to approve `[The Protocol Contract]` to withdraw QSP.
 1. The node operator will need to tell `[The Protocol Contract]` that the funds are ready to be withdrawn and frozen as a stake.